eagronin/housing-forecast-prepare/README.md

 priorSaleDate  11173   4475  2008-01-03 00:00:00   15  1967-05-10 00:00:00  2017-07-11 00:00:00
 ```

-In order to prepare the data for the analysis, I evaluated accuracy of the data, imputed missing values and constructed new features.
+In order to prepare the data for analysis, I evaluated accuracy of the data, imputed missing values and constructed new features.

 ### 1. Evaluation of data accuracy

 This step fixes inaccuracies in the data.
-It removes one duplicate record, an outlier in terms of lotSize (lotSize of 278 sq. feet) and 3 outliers in terms of lastSaleAmount ($45.6 million for each - a price not consistent with the other characteristics of these homes, such as square footage).
+It removes one duplicate record, an outlier in terms of lotSize (lotSize of 278 sq. feet) and 3 outliers in terms of lastSaleAmount ($45.6 million for each - a price not consistent with the other characteristics, such as square footage).
 Removal of these recors is performed using the code below:

 ```python
 import pandas as pd